Thomas-Nigon/MTG_Backend_sqlite_TypeOrm/README.md

 │   ├── entities/
 │   │   ├── Card.ts
 │   │   └── CardImageUris.ts
-│   ├── routes/
+│   ├── resolvers/
-│   │   └── cardRoutes.ts
+│   │   └── cardResolver.ts
-│   ├── controllers/
+│   ├── schema/
-│   │   └── cardController.ts
+│   │   └── cardSchema.graphql
 │   └── app.ts
 │
 ├── .env.example
+├── docker-compose.yaml
-├── ormconfig.json
+├── Dockerfile
 ├── package.json
 └── README.md

-- **Entities**: Defines the data models for the MTG cards and their associated image URIs.
+- **Entities**: Defines the data models for the MTG cards and their associated image URIs Database Schema.
-- **Routes**: Contains the API routes for card-related actions.
+- **Resolvers**: Contains the GraphQL resolvers for handling queries and mutations.
-- **Controllers**: Handles the logic behind each API endpoint.
+- **App.ts**: The main entry point for the application, setting up the server and middleware.
+- **Docker**: Configuration files for containerizing the application.
+- **Environment Configuration**: Example file for setting up environment variables.

 ## Database

-- **SQLite** is used for the local development database.
+- **PostgreSQL** is used for the local development database.
 - **TypeORM** handles database schema and queries.

 ## License